yaustar/BCoTankGame/readme.md

 I have my own framework in place of SmartData based on the same talk but involves the use of other libraries such as OdinInspector for some functionality and therefore couldn't use it for this test.

+This is the first time I've used SmartData so hitting issues during the test.

 SmartData isn't perfect and wouldn't use it in a Production environment as both the release and the GitHub repo have bugs (e.g the dispatch button on the SmartEvent in the inspector doesn't work) that have been addressed by the team but haven't yet been made public on the repo.

 However, as it's the closest Open Source framework to my own, I'm using it for the test as the runtime logic seems to work fine.